 5th Metatarsal Avulsion Fracture

 In most instances, this type of fracture can be treated non-operatively, with relative immobilization in a walking boot combined with limited weight-bearing.
 It typically takes about 6 weeks for adequate bone healing to occur, before patients can start to significantly increase their activity level.
 It often takes 12 or more weeks for a full recovery to occur.
-Impact activity, such as running or sports can take up to 6 months for complete bone healing.
+Impact activity, such as running may need to be deferred for up to 6 months for complete bone healing.
 This type of injury needs to be differentiated from a “Jones fracture“, which occurs slightly further towards the center of the 5th metatarsal.

 A patient who suffers an acute rolling of their ankle can also injure the base of the 5th metatarsal (See Figure 1).
 This will produce immediate pain over the outside aspect of the foot.
 It can be associated with significant swelling.
 Difficulty with balance due to weakness of the peroneus brevis also occurs.
 Over time, the skin can turn black and blue.
-It will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
+This injury will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
 Patients who have suffered a 5th metatarsal base avulsion fracture will give a history of a twisting injury to their ankle and foot (inversion plantarflexion injury), similar to what occurs with an ankle or foot sprain (Figure 2).
 The fracture commonly occurs in middle-aged or older women with low bone density (osteopenia or osteoporosis).